pyne/pyne/docs/pyapi/spatialsolver.rst

 ::
  key: "convergence_criterion"
  type: float
- ex: 1.e-12
+ ex: 1.e-5
- default: 1.e-12
+ default: 1.e-5
- To terminate the calculation, the convergence criterion The convergence criterion is the cell-wise relative difference (df) in the flux value between solution iterates.
- Once the flux in each cell satisfies this criterion, the solver will calculate the final flux. df is calculated as the following:
- f = current flux value
- ct = convergence tolerance (value for this key, "converge_tolerance") f1 = flux value from the previous iteration
- If (f - f1) > ct:
-   df = absolute(f - f1) / f1
- Else
-   df = absolute(f - f1)
+ The solution is considered converged and the calculation completes when the flux in each cell at the current iteration is within "convergence_criterion" of the previous iterate.
+This is generally the relative difference, but in cases of very small flux values the absolute difference is used instead (see the Convergence Tolerance entry below).

+..
+Josh: we should set this to default to 1.e-5

 **Entry: Tolerance**
 ::